 Staff recruitment problems surfaced.
 Newspaper ads and cards in bus windows had little effect, applicants over 40 years of age were now accepted, with the revised maximum age being 55.
 Some success was gained in employing students as conductors during their vacation.
 Vandalism rose its ugly head with employees being offered £10 to bring to notice cases of seat slashing which led to a conviction.
 The Sheriff of Nottingham opened a new depot at Bilborough to ease the pressure at the overcrowded Parliament Street Garage.

 NCT records its highest ever passenger numbers at 174 million.
+Services were extended to Clifton Estate.
+The last trolleybuses joined the fleet.

 The first one person operated bus appeared, running to and from the General Hospital from the Old Market Square.
 The bus was an AEC Regal, with the driver collecting the fares at the rear doors before departing.

 By the end of the 1950, trolley buses were in decline, the last new trolley bus joining the fleet in 1952 reaching a maximum fleet of 155 vehicles.
+The last petrol engined buses were withdrawn.

 During the severe winter serious flooding occurs when the snow and ice begin to thaw in the middle of March.
 Both the River Leen and Trent burst their banks and for several days the West Bridgford services can only operate from the City as far as Trent Bridge.
 Wilford Road is flooded as is Derby Road at Hillside meaning services to those areas have to be cancelled.